 RUSSELL STEVEN POWELL’s writing and artwork reflect a long-standing interest in issues of landscape and social justice, and a passion for the physical senses and the natural world.

 Powell’s abstract realist oil and acrylic paintings, prints, and sculpture have been featured in solo exhibitions and group exhibitions in western Massachusetts, Cape Cod, New York City, Rhode Island, and Virginia.
-His is a 2013 recipient fellow Outer Cape Artist Residency Consortium (OCARC).
+He is a 2013 fellow of the Outer Cape Artist Residency Consortium (OCARC).
 More of his artwork can be viewed on the Paintings page.

 Powell’s video production credits include Shack Time, a documentary about the artist shacks in the dunes of the Cape Cod National Seashore.
 Chosen for the 2001 New England Film and Video Festival, Shack Time was aired regionally by WGBH-TV in Boston.